 When a new baby is on the way or has just been born, most people expect moms to be happy and joyous.
 Yet for many women, childbirth brings on an unexpected mood — depression.
 We call such episodes of sadness “postpartum depression,” even though the depressive episode can also start before the child’s birth.
 Postpartum depression is experienced most often by mothers either during or after childbirth (although it can affect fathers as well).

 If your post-birth baby blues don’t resolve on their own within two weeks after the birth of your child, it’s possible you may have something more than just normal “baby blues.”
 Postpartum depression is a serious, debilitating illness that mothers have no control over.
 Like all types of depression, this is not the result of a character flaw, weakness, or anything the mom has done.
 Instead, it is a serious mental illness that needs attention and treatment.

-Postpartum depression is classified in the DSM-5 as Bipolar Disorder or Depression with Peripartum Onset.
-A person suffering from postpartum depression has to meet the these symptoms of a major depressive episode.
+Postpartum depression is classified in the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5)(American Psychiatric Association, 2013) as Bipolar Disorder or Depression with Peripartum Onset.
+A person suffering from postpartum depression has to meet these symptoms of a major depressive episode.
 Postpartum depression is diagnosed when the depressive episode occurs before or after the birth of the person’s child.